model-checking/kani/rmc-docs/src/install-guide.md

 2. [CBMC](https://github.com/diffblue/cbmc) (>= 5.36.0)
 3. [CBMC Viewer](https://github.com/awslabs/aws-viewer-for-cbmc) (>= 2.6)

+Note: These dependencies may be installed by running the CI scripts shown below and there is no need to install them separately, for their respective OS.

 ## Installing on Ubuntu 20.04

 The simplest way to install (especially if you're using a fresh VM) is following our CI scripts: